- Adventure Playground

 - Reading at Home

 - Road Congestion and Road Safety

 - Worthy Causes

 All children are expected to attend school every day the school is open.
 Any absence of a pupil from the school at any time must be with the knowledge and consent of the pupil’s parents/caregivers, who must contact the school to advise absences on the morning of the first day of a period of absence.
 If this requirement is not met, the parents/caregivers must supply a written note of explanation to the teacher, otherwise truancy will be assumed.
 Please feel free to email the school office to report any absences

-When a student is to be absent from school, please telephone the school by 9.15am Phone 5200602.
-Please send a note after an absence only if you have not telephoned.
-You can also notify the school with the Report Absence Button on the homepage of the website.
-Children arriving late to school must be accompanied by an adult to their classroom and the office notified.
-Children leaving during school hours require a note to the class teacher, and must be fetched from the classroom.
+When a student is to be absent from school, please telephone the school by 9.15am, phone 520 0602.
+You can also notify the school with the Report Absence Button on the homepage of the website or through the VAS School App.
+Children arriving late to school must check in at the office.
+When children leaving during school hours a parent must sign the child out at the office.
 As we have a “safe to school” policy any unexplained absences will be contacted by phone if time permits.

 Children gain much enjoyment from playing on these structures.
 Slides, platforms and climbing stairs help children gain confidence.
 Impact material has been placed under our adventure playground apparatus for the children’s safety.
 Teachers are on duty to ensure children use these structures appropriately.

 Art and Craft

 There is a roster of class presentation assemblies every Friday morning.
 Your class teacher will let you know the date(s) of their class presentation assembly.
 If you wish to attend this, please be seated by 9.00am in the hall and switch cellphones to silent.

 We expect an acceptable standard of behaviour and courtesy from all pupils.
 In serious matters of behaviour we will establish direct communication with parents.
 Our behaviour policy is available on request.